althea-net/rita/README.md

  - Sends load stats to external stats server (if opted in): Untested
  - Accounts for bandwidth used and required payments: Needs more testing
  - Communicates with Babeld to get mesh info: done
- - Communicates with Babeld to detect fraud: not started
+ - Communicates with Babeld to detect fraud: in progress
  - Makes payments: in progress

 ### althea_kernel_interface